Dell paves a hyperconverged path to VMware-based clouds

-In addition, customers wanting to build a software-defined data centre (SDDC) with VxRail as a building block can use the guidance of the latest VMware Validated Designs (VVD).
+In addition, customers wanting to build a software-defined data center (SDDC) with VxRail as a building block can use the guidance of the latest VMware Validated Designs (VVD).

 VVD for SDDC 4.2 for VxRail helps customers easily architect an SDDC with complete NSX and vRealize functionality.

 Dell EMC’s turnkey cloud platform, VxRack SSDC is based on VxRail hardware and built on 14th generation PowerEdge servers and powered by VMware Cloud Foundation and Dell EMC software.